yoohyukchang/ml_final_project/README.md

 To get the result of our first model (prostate_segmentation_model), you should run `python model1_prostate_segmentation/predict.py`.
 After running this script, you will have `predicted_labels` directory inside `model1_prostate_segmentation` directory.
 From this, `segmentation` is the predicted segmentation of the prostate.
 If you want to view the result visually, we recommend you download the `3D Slicer` software from https://www.slicer.org/.
 Along with the resulting segmentation, you will also get the dice score and Haufdorff distance metric in the terminal.
 You can also find the metric result inside the `predicted_labels` directory, which is `evaluation_metrics.txt`.
 Dice and Haufdorff are used as our metric.

 To get the rsult of our second model(lesion_segmentation_model), you should run `python model2_lesion_segmentation/predict.py`.
 After running this script, you will have `predicted_labels` directory inside `model2_lesion_segmentation` directory.
 From this, `segmentation` is the predicted segmentation of the lesion.
 If you want to view the result visually, we recommend you download the `3D Slicer` software from https://www.slicer.org/.
 Along with the resulting segmentation, you will also get the dice score and Haufdorff distance metric in the terminal.
 You can also find the metric result inside the `predicted_labels` directory, which is `evaluation_metrics.txt`.
 Dice and Haufdorff are used as our metric.

+# Slides / Paper
+From the root directory, you will find `documents` directory.
+We stored our presentation slides and the paper of our project inside that directory.
+If you encounter any issue, please contact rmcgove3@jhu.edu.